alextkachman/build-tools/README.md

 ### JRuby

-Ruby is supported by JRuby version 1.6.7, the <language> variable is `ruby`
+Ruby is supported by JRuby version 1.6.7, the &lt;language&gt; variable is `ruby`

 ### Jython

-The Python language is supported via Jython 2.5.2, the <language> variable is `python`
+The Python language is supported via Jython 2.5.2, the &lt;language&gt; variable is `python`

 ### Rhino

-Javascript is support via Rhino 1.7R4, the <language> variable is `javascript`
+Javascript is support via Rhino 1.7R4, the &lt;language&gt; variable is `javascript`

 ## Usage